jemarq04/bash-argparse/README.md

 Use this function to add subcommands to your script.
 Note that files for each subcommand must be present in the directory of your base script.
   * Usage: `bap_add_subparsers $subparser1 [$subparser2] ...`.

+* `bap_get_subparser`:
+Use this function to retrieve the filename of the subcommand you want to run.
+This may be useful if you want the call to be different based on the flags given for the base command.
+  * Usage: `bap_get_subparser`.

 * `bap_subparse`:
-Use this function to parse the command line arguments.
-This is done **after** you have added all of the subparsers for your script.
-The `$@` variable must be encased in double quotes to preserve whitespaces in certain arguments.
-This command is used **INSTEAD** of
-`bap_parse`, and will automatically call the subcommand script for you.
+Use this function after `bap_parse "$@"` to automatically run the necessary subcommand based on the choice given by the user.
   * Usage: `bap_subparse "$@"`.